kbhavanasri/HEALTHCHECK_PROJECT/README.md

 A.Files:

-healthcheck.sh → main script
+a.healthcheck.sh → main script
-healthlog.txt → stores the output
+b.healthlog.txt → stores the output
-README.md → explains the project
+c.README.md → explains the project

 B.What it shows

-Date and time
+a.Date and time
-System uptime
+b.System uptime
-CPU load
+c.CPU load
-Memory usage
+d.Memory usage
-Disk usage
+e.Disk usage
-Top 5 memory using processes
+f.Top 5 memory using processes
-Status of nginx and ssh services
+g.Status of nginx and ssh services

 C.How to run